speakol-ads/element-tracker/README.md

 Element Tracker
 ===============
-> Track an element load time during page load
+> Track an element load time after a page is loaded

 Installation
 ============